-This command can be used in all audio modes (1 to 6) and during a voice call only.
+The AT+CMUT command mutes the microphone input.
+The command can be used in all audio modes (1 to 6) and during a voice call only.
 See AT^SNFS for more details on the various audio modes.
 As alternative, you can use the AT^SNFM command.

 During an active call, users should be aware that when they switch back and forth between different audio modes (for example handsfree on/off) the value of <mute> does not change, i.e. the microphone mode is retained until explicitly changed.

 <mute>(num)</mute>

-0 (P) mute off
+0 ^(P) Mute off

-1 mute on
+1 Mute on